 Note: The question paper will consist of five sections.
-Each of the first four sections (I-IV) will contain two questions and the students shall be asked to attempt one question from each section.
-Section-V will contain six short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.
+Each of the first four sections(I-IV) will contain two questions (each carrying 7 marks) and the students shall be asked to attempt one question from each section.
+Section-V will contain six short answer type questions (each carrying 2 marks) without any internal choice covering the entire syllabus and shall be compulsory.

 Scalar and vector product of three vectors, product of four vectors.
 Reciprocal vectors.
 Vector differentiation.
-Scalar Valued point functions, vector valued point functions, derivative along a curve, directional derivatives
+Scalar Valued point functions, vector valued point functions, derivative along a curve, directional derivatives.

-Gradient of a scalar point function, geometrical interpretation of grad $\boldsymbol{\Phi}$, character of gradient as a point function.
+Gradient of a scalar point function, geometrical interpretation of grad W , character of gradient as a point function.
 Divergence and curl of vector point function, characters of Div \vec{f} and Curl \vec{f} as point function, examples.
 Gradient, divergence and curl of sums and product and their related vector identities.
 Laplacian operator.